ybs294000/SalaryScope/docs/USER_GUIDE.md

 - View your prediction timeline in the Profile tab
 - Export your full prediction history
 - Access the Model Hub
+- Access the AI Assistant on Streamlit Cloud
 - Change your password or manage your account

 **To register:**